add-ons/screensaver.turnoff/README.md

 ## How does it work ?

-It supports the following methods:
+It supports the following display methods:

 - **CEC (built-in)**
   - The screensaver forces the display to go into Standby using internal CEC controls.